Hallak Cleaner's Fabric Guide

 Made of wool, specialty hair fibers or cotton.
 The weave can be plain, twill, pile or knitted.
 It has a deep, soft nap or pile; this is obtained by heavy napping with wire brushes or pile weave.
 This provides air space providing good insulation properties – minus the heaviness.
 Over time, the nap can wear down.
 Higher-quality fabric wears well.
 Due to the material being bulky, it may be difficult to manipulate.
 Mostly, you can find it in coats and other types of outerwear.

-In a plain weave, gingham is made from cotton and synthetics.
+In a plain weave, gingham is made from organic cotton, cotton blends, or synthetics.
 The cloth can be dyed or printed.
 Unless pre-shrunk, inexpensive versions may shrink considerably in the wash.
 Typically, gingham launders well though.
 It has a soft, dull luster that wrinkles.
 (There are some wrinkle-resistant options popping up.)
 Best usage is in dresses.
 Blouses, trimmings, children’s clothing, aprons, beach wear, curtains, pajamas and bedspreads.

 Today, hemp has become more and more popular.
 For many vegans, hemp is not a ‘new’ concept.
 In fact, it has been used in garments (and other products) for a long time.
 The fibers are strong, pliable and moth-resistant.
 From clothing to interior décor, you can find hemp.